Proudly Serving the Uintah Basin

 David Aldrich, LCSW

 David Aldrich, Licensed Clinical Social Worker (LCSW), received his first graduate degree in Education and then went on to receive a PhD in Education.
-Finally, David went on to graduate with a Masters degree in Social Work.
-After years of service in the military and education system David has moved to now helping first responders, military veterans, and trauma victims overcome their own troubles.
-He works with children, teens, and adults to establish better coping skills for anxiety, depression, ADHD, trauma, and many other disorders.
+Finally, David graduated with a Masters degree in Social Work.
+After years of service in the U.S. Army and public education system David moved to now helping first responders, military veterans, and trauma survivors overcome their own troubles.
+He works with teens and adults to establish better coping skills for anxiety, depression, ADHD, trauma, and many other disorders.
 He is willing to help with a diverse range of mental health needs but specializes in trauma.
 David uses different modalities such as EMDR, Accelerated Resolution Therapy (ART), Mind Body Bridging (MBB), DBT, and others.
-Please reach out with your questions so I can respond to them and help get you the answers or resources you need.

 Associate Clinical Mental Health Counselor